mxrcochxvez/NodeJS-Projects/README.md

 `ask.js` - In this file I create a better interface for asking a question and accepting a response using asynchronous JS.

+`importingModules.js and myModule.js` - In this file I learned a little about how requiring a nodejs module works.